jgutierrez-movix/netmera-phonegap-plugin/README.md

 Using [Netmera.com's](http://www.netmera.com) REST API for push requires the installation id, which isn't available in JS Registering to push notifications and receiving them requires native code.
 In applications where Javascript is preferred instead of native Android or iOS, using push notifications is not possible.

 This plugin makes it possible to use native Netmera SDK's from Javascript in your phonegap application.
+It is a plugin which could be used to send pushes to both Android and IOS.
+Please scroll down for guide of IOS applications

 Installation
 ------------

+### Android

 Pick one of these two commands: